What Are Dental Bridges?

 Cantilever bridge

 In a cantilever bridge, the bridge is attached to a tooth on only one side.
-These are rarely used, as they can put a lot of pressure on the remaining teeth and cause damage.
+These are rarely used, as they can put a lot of pressure on the remaining teeth can and cause damage.

 Materials Used In Dental Bridges